-An Assistance Agreement issued by the contracting officer is the authorizing award document.
+An Assistance Agreement issued by the Contracting Officer is the authorizing award document.
 The initial funding Assistance Agreement normally includes, either as an attachment or by reference: 1.
 Special Terms and Conditions; 2.
 General Terms and Conditions for DOE SBIR and STTR grants; 3.
-Application as approved by DOE/NNSA; 4.
+Application as approved by DOE; 4.
 National Policy Assurances to be incorporated as award terms; 5.
 Budget Summary; 6.
-Federal Assistance Reporting Checklist and Instructions, which identifies the reporting requirements; and 7.
+Federal Assistance Reporting Checklist and Instructions, and 7.
 DOE assistance regulations at 10 CFR Part 600.